arvindks1793/Book-Store-Angular/README.md

 Sorting:

 Just above the table of List of Books, there are options to sort the book list.
 The user can sort list using the sorting options provided.
 The actual sorting is taken care at the back-end, the UI(icons and setting the parameters for the URL requests) and rendering part is developed using Angular.
-For each click of the sor button there is a HTTP call to the server.
+For each click of the sort button there is a HTTP call to the server.
 The URL os formed based on the sorting option selected by the user and the page in which the user is currently on.

 Pagination:

 I have used Angular's ngx-pagination to implement pagination in this application.
-The pagination fetaure displays the number of pages, which can be changed by the user and the total number of books per change.
-The default for the total number if books per page is five, but the user can modify it to 10 or 15.
+The pagination fetaure displays the number of pages, which can be changed by the user and the total number of books per page.
+The default total number of books per page is five, but the user can modify it to 10 or 15.
 The actual pagination implementation is done at the server using PagingAndSoerting repository.

 Problems Faced :